SolaceHarmony/llama.kotlin/KOTLIN_PORT_STATUS.md

 The immediate next steps for the project are:

 1. Refine tensor computation functionality
-   - Follow the implementation strategy outlined in the [Tensor Operations Design Document](./TENSOR_OPERATIONS_DESIGN.md)
+   - ✓ Follow the implementation strategy outlined in the [Tensor Operations Design Document](./TENSOR_OPERATIONS_DESIGN.md)
-   - Computation functions implemented in `GGMLComputeOps.kt` and integrated with `GGMLOps.kt`
+   - ✓ Computation functions implemented in `GGMLComputeOps.kt` and integrated with `GGMLOps.kt`
-   - Expand support for additional tensor data types
+   - ✓ Expand support for additional tensor data types (F16, I8, I16, I64)
+   - ✓ Fix type mismatch issues in tensor operations
    - Optimize tensor operations for performance

-2. Implement the computation graph execution
+2. Continue implementing the computation graph
-   - Implement forward pass computation
+   - ✓ Implement forward pass computation (completed)
-   - Implement graph traversal and execution
+   - ✓ Implement graph traversal and execution (completed)
+   - Implement automatic differentiation
    - Implement optimization for the computation graph

 3. Set up unit tests for the implemented components